-This week in a special episode of Product Talk, we invited our CPO, James Gray, and our very own Founder, SC Moatti, to hop on the mic and talk about everything Product Awards.
+This week in a special episode of Product Talk, we invited our CPO, James Gray, and our very own Founder, SC Moatti, to hop on the mic and talk about everything product management awards.
 Listen to the full episode above, on iTunes or Spotify, and breeze through the highlights below.

 On the inspiration for the Product Awards

 While any reason to celebrate is welcome in these times, the Age of Product has given product managers even more of them.
 Every year, product teams go to market with amazing tools that allow product managers to innovate and accelerate across all fronts.
-SC shares with listeners the inspiration behind the Product Awards:
+SC shares with listeners the inspiration behind our product management awards: